 Because of its sturdiness, white seabass is perfect for the grill, great seared in a pan, broiled, or even slow-cooked in a barbecue.

-Nope, put the spurs to the next piece of white seabass you find.
-It's perfect for the grill, great seared hard in a pan, broiled or even slow-cooked in a barbecue.
-It did not seem fatty enough to smoke properly, but white seabass would be perfect slowly simmered in olive oil and then eaten cold in a salad.
+It may not be fatty enough to smoke properly, but white seabass would be perfect slowly simmered in olive oil and then eaten cold in a salad.
+When cooked, this fish is nice and moist and flakes easily.

 If you are on the West Coast, seek out white seabass.
 Not only is it a fantastic eating fish, it is considered a "best choice" by the Monterey Bay Aquarium, which monitors the health of fisheries worldwide.

 Most white seabass are caught by hook and line, and the populations have increased dramatically since being overfished in the 1960s and 1970s.